Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Methamphetamine can be manufactured in different ways.
 A common method requires anhydrous ammonia.
 Farmers use anhydrous ammonia as a low-cost nitrogen-based fertilizer.
 They store it in high-pressure tanks and use tractors to tow the tanks over their fields of crops.
 People who manufacture methamphetamine often acquire anhydrous ammonia by stealing it from those tanks.
-The illegal use of substance from those tanks is an anhydrous ammonia offense in Lubbock.
+Therefore, the illegal use of substances from those tanks is an anhydrous ammonia offense in Lubbock.

 Possession or Transportation of Anhydrous Ammonia

 It is a crime to:

 - Possess or transport anhydrous ammonia in any container that is not manufactured for that use.

 - Use, transport, or sell a container that is designed to hold anhydrous ammonia without the consent of the container’s owner.